verrazzano/docs/content/en/docs/networking/_index.md

 to one of the system components in the mesh over mTLS, or using HTTP to a system component, outside the mesh.

-Application traffic enters a second OCI load balancer over TLS and is routed to the Istio ingress gateway, where TLS is terminated.
+Application traffic enters a second Oracle Cloud Infrastructure load balancer over TLS and is routed to the Istio ingress gateway, where TLS is terminated.
 From there, the traffic is routed to one of several applications using mTLS.